skoods-org/Welcome/README.md

 ## What's New

-## Requirements

-Windows
+- October 25th, 2018 - Alpha Version Race: Release

 ## Download and Run the Competition Executable

-Run the executable and navigate the world with the using the arrows.
+Run the executable and navigate the world using the arrows.

+- Alpha Version Race (Windows x64)
-- Alpha Version Race
+- Alpha Version Race (Linux)

 ## Download and Install Anaconda